Generic Name: Phenytoin Injection (FEN i toyn)

 - It is given into a vein for a period of time.

 - This medicine interacts with many other drugs.
-The chance of phenytoin injection's side effects may be raised or how well this medicine works may be lowered.
+The chance of phenytoin injection's side effects may be raised or how well phenytoin injection works may be lowered.
 The chance of the other drugs' side effects may also be raised.
 This may include very bad, life-threatening, or deadly side effects.
 Check with your doctor and pharmacist to make sure that it is safe for you to take phenytoin injection with all of your other drugs (prescription or OTC, natural products, vitamins).